mxnurmi/mle-homework/README.md

 ### TO LAUNCH THE PROJECT

-- Update you gemini API key into the .env file under this project.
+- Update you gemini API key into an .env file under this project.
 Key generation here: https://ai.google.dev/gemini-api/docs/api-key
 - then run `docker-compose up --build` in the project folder

 ### TO ACCESS THE PLATFORM